 Content marketing is a form of internet marketing.
 It differs from other forms of online marketing or traditional forms of marketing as it aims to provide quality content to the customers instead of any kind of hard selling or brand plugging.
 The focus of content marketing is to address the existing needs of the customers rather than trying to create new needs.
 The primary objective of content marketing initiatives is to gain customers’ attention.
 Once you, as a business, identify the need of the customers, you can provide content to the customers through various content marketing tools such as blogs, e-book, audio-visual mediums and so on – these are content types that interest them and position your brand in the desired manner in your customers’ lifestyle.

-There is a lot of overlap between the way social media marketing and content marketing works.
-That is precisely how both the forms of marketing are inter-dependent on each other.
+There is a lot of overlap between the way social media marketing and content marketing work.
+That is precisely how both forms of marketing are interdependent on each other.
 However, there is a core difference in the intent of both these marketing ideologies.
 Social media marketing has ‘hard-core marketing’ at the heart of the strategies.
 It’s like producing and disseminating content over social media, but content marketing has ‘content’ at the heart of the strategies.
-For example, it involves providing an article about ‘Top 10 trending Japanese dishes’ to customers who are interested in Japanese cuisine.
-Of course, social media platforms are vital for the success of a content marketing campaign but they are only the carriers of the content — the content mostly is available on the websites or some other platform.
+For example, it involves providing an article about the ‘Top 10 trending Japanese dishes’ to customers who are interested in Japanese cuisine.
+Of course, social media platforms are vital for the success of a content marketing campaign, but they are only the carriers of the content — the content is mostly available on websites or some other platform.

 To understand the concept better, let’s take the example of Red Bull, an energy-drink brand that published YouTube videos related to extreme sports and activities.
 Very subtly and without much selling, the brand could create a brand personality which appeals to its customers – the ones who need extra energy for strenuous tasks.
 The value of the brand persona created through these YouTube videos is much more than years and years of hard selling.